-Step 6: If you still disagree with Humana's decision, file a 2nd Level Appeal with the Plan Administrator.
+- Step 5: Review your notice carefully.
+You should take the same action that you took in Step 2 described above.
+The notice will contain the same type of information that is provided in the first notice of denial provided by Humana. - Step 6: If you still disagree with Humana's decision, file a 2nd Level Appeal with the Plan Administrator.
 If you still do not agree with Humana's decision and you wish to appeal, you must file a written appeal with the Plan Administrator within the time period set forth in the first level appeal denial notice from Humana.
 You should gather any additional information that is identified in the notice as necessary to perfect your claim and any other information that you believe would support your claim.

-If the Plan Administrator denies your 2nd Level Appeal, you will receive notice within 30 days after the Plan Administrator receives your claim.
+If the Plan Administrator denies your $2^{nd}$ Level Appeal, you will receive notice within 30 days after the Plan Administrator receives your claim.
 The notice will contain the same type of information that was referenced in Step 1 above.